KirankumarAmbati/I-can-not-REACT/content/blog/function-or-class/index.md

 ## So, what should I use?
 Function or Class Components in April 2019?

-Function components if you do not need `getSnapshotBeforeUpdate` or `componentDidCatch`, or if you have a partifular library that is not compatabile with Hooks.
+Function components if you do not need `getSnapshotBeforeUpdate` or `componentDidCatch`, or if you have a particular library that is not compatible with Hooks.
 All other use cases are covered by Hooks.

 ## Final Thoughts